Coping with SAD

 Light Therapy

-Light therapy involves a device that emits bright, white light, which is currently believed to be the best type for SAD treatment.
+Light therapy involves a device that emits bright white light, which is currently believed to be the best type for SAD treatment.

-Since SAD is associated with decreased sunlight exposure during the short winter days, light therapy replaces inadequate light from sunshine in such periods.
+Since SAD is associated with decreased sunlight exposure during short winter days, light therapy replaces inadequate light from sunshine in such periods.
 Also known as phototherapy, it involves regular exposure to artificial sunlight.

-Also, confirm that the lightbox is specifically designed to treat depression, SAD, and other mood disorders, but not intended for different purposes such as skin treatments.
+Also, confirm that the Lightbox is specifically designed to treat depression, SAD, and other mood disorders, but not intended for different purposes such as skin treatments.

 Final Words from the Recover about Coping with SAD